We all have a cultural lens. It is formed deep within our brains during childhood. So deeply, in fact, that many of us don’t even realize it is there.

 Step 1: Expose yourself to other cultures/people groups.

 This does not mean go to a Chinese restaurant and try to eat chopsticks.
 That is what I call a soft skill when it comes to embracing diversity.
-Defining your cultural lens is a hard skill.
+Defining and noticing your cultural lens is a hard skill.
 A very hard skill.
 In order to expose yourself to other cultures, the best case scenario is to actually immerse yourself into someone else’s world for a time.

-This could mean traveling to another country, it could mean attending a cultural fesitval or asking someone from another culture to meet you for lunch.
+This could mean traveling to another country, it could mean attending a cultural festival or asking someone from another culture to meet you for lunch.
 Or it could be as simple as sitting on your front porch and talking to your neighbor.

 Why can’t I just read books to learn about other cultures?

 Books are great for collecting facts and writing papers.
 However, it takes a really great book to challenge an entire mindset.

 Unfortunately, books are biased.
 They are written by a person who has their own cultural lens.
 More often that not, books about culture are written by people who studied a culture, not someone who lived it.

 If you want to push yourself to go deep and challenge your own views, you need to meet another person.
 Instead of just intellectualizing culture, you need to see it in flesh and bones.

 What if you don’t know anyone from another country?